mwestera/toneswiper/README.md

 toneswiper *.wav
 ```

 This will start the gui app to let you annotate the selected sound files.
+It can be almost exclusively controlled by the keyboard; press `F1` to open a help window explaining the keyboard controls.

 If your folder also contains `.TextGrid` files (with names matching the `.wav` files), as exported from Praat, and/or you want to save your annotations to such files, you can do the following: